What Herbs Can You Smoke?

 • Different herbs can be blended to create a desired flavor profile or effect.

-Choosing Smokable Herbs
+Choosing the Best Smokable Herbs

 Most herbs that are safe to consume are safe to smoke, but that doesn’t necessarily mean you’ll want to smoke them.
 When considering which herbs you can smoke, there are several things to take into account, including safety, flavor, therapeutic benefits, and accessibility.